sailuh/perceive/Notebooks/CAPEC/README.md

 ### Known limitations

 Due to older versions of CAPEC using a different XML structure, `capec_foamtree_view.py` may be unable to extract the necessary content to generate the visualization.

+## CAPEC Evolution

+Undergoing work.
+See the [Difference Report](https://github.com/sailuh/perceive/tree/master/Notebooks/CAPEC/Difference_Report) Notebook for an early discussion.